The Lands

 Technology

-Dwarvish design emphasises functionality over aesthetics.
+Dwarvish designs emphasize functionality.
 Houses are rambling stone structures of split-levels embedded into hillsides.
-All is rigid and precise angles inspired by the geometry of gemstones.
+All is rigid and precise angles inspired by the geometry of gemstones and sedimentary stone.
 Art is abstract and barely even noticed as it forms part of the objects into which it is incorporated.
 Dwarvish music is precise and premeditated and played using lithophones and gongs.
 It is composed in such a way that its reverberation in a cavern or hall produces the intended number of notes.
-The most amazing product of Dwarvish skill is the Golems constructed by the Spellsmiths who combine the talents of both mages and artisans.
+The most amazing products of Dwarvish skill are statuesque automatons constructed by spell-casters in collaboration with artisans.

 Clothes

-The Hill Dwarf militia wear chain mail and wield battle-axes (offensive) and twin throwing axes (defensive) - these axes have a characteristic twin-bladed design.
-The Mountain Dwarf militia of Mount Hammer wear scale mail and wield short sword and shield (offensive) and cross bow incorporating an imbedded dagger (defensive).
+The Hill Dwarf militia wear chain mail and wield battle-axes (offensive) and twin throwing axes (defensive) - these axes have a characteristic twin-bladed design Dwarves are adept at wielding.
+The Mountain Dwarf militia of Mount Hammer wear scale mail and wield short sword and shield (offensive) and cross bow incorporating an embedded dagger (defensive).
 Dwarvish military commanders wear plate mail and wield same weapons as the troops they accompany.
-Dwarven clergy accompanying the troops wear the same armour as the troops but wield war hammers or military picks (which are deemed holy).
-Civilians tend to wear practical and long-lasting clothes of thick cloth and enduring leather in browns and greys.
-Decoration is rare.
+Balthar clerics accompanying the troops wear the same armour as the troops but wield war hammers or military picks (which are deemed holy).
+Civilians tend to wear practical and long-lasting clothes of thick cloth and enduring leather.
+Decoration is minimalist.
+Pigments are derived from minerals and include rust-red and patina-green.

 Food

 Dwarves enjoy food and lots of it.
 Of particular importance are bread and beer which tend to be made by the same persons using similar skills and ingredients.
 For dwarves a bakery and a brewery are the same thing and one foodstuff is the perfect compliment for the other.
 Dwarves also enjoy the flesh of both goats and sheep and make a variety of stews and casseroles from these.
 They also make cheeses and yoghurts from goat or sheep milk.
+Both breeds are farmed together - goats tend to offer sheep some defence from predators - and Humans are hired to do much of this work.
+Salts in a variety of colours are prized as seasoning and Dwarves say each colour has its own distinct taste and trace nutrients.
 Dwarves seem to survive despite an absence of fruit or vegetables.

 Reproduction

-In Dwarves libido is very low and can be entirely sublimated to the pragmatics of the arranged marriages that are the norm in Dwarven society.
-Such arrangements are never challenged by demands of ‘true love’ that sometimes complicate things among humans.
-Love between Dwarvish spouses is very similar to the love of friends and comrades-in-arms rather than romantic love.
-However the love parents hold for Dwarvish children is among the most powerful of all races (in part because Dwarves tend to only have one or two children who are then as precious as any treasure – children literally are the ‘family jewels’).
+In Dwarves libido is scant and can be sublimated to the value of the arranged marriages that are the norm in Dwarven society (fostering commerce between households and ensuring ancestral lines).
+Such arrangements are never challenged by demands of passion that sometimes complicate life for Humans.
+The lifelong bond between two Dwarvish spouses is very similar to the love of friends and comrades-in-arms rather than romantic love.
+However the love parents hold for Dwarvish children is among the most powerful (in part because Dwarves tend to only have one or two literal family jewels who are precious to them).

 Gestation takes 12 months and once born a baby is robust and can crawl immediately.
 Only one child is ever born at a time.
-Dwarves are monogamous and mate for life.
-Note that Dwarves living among humans will tend to adopt a bawdy sense of humour at odds with their lack of interest in sex.
-This they do as a way of both fitting in with and lampooning humans.
+Note that Dwarves living among Humans will tend to adopt a bawdy sense of humour at odds with their lack of interest in sex.
+This they do as a way of both fitting in with and lampooning Humans.

-Note that while both male and female Dwarves can practice any profession there is still some discrimination as to combat - men become offensive troopers while women become defensive guards.
+While both male and female Dwarves can practice any profession there is some discrimination in combat - men become offensive troopers while women become defensive guards of whatever rank.
+Some dwarves think this is a foolish demarcation.

 Half-Dwarves

-Dwarves and humans can interbreed but this is a very rare incident (usually facilitated by far too much drink).
-Any resulting child (only one at a time is ever born) is effectively a Dwarf (of maximum Dwarish size and mimimum Dwarvish life expectancy) with only one additional characteristic - they are themselves sterile.
+Dwarves and Humans can have children but this is a very rare incident (often involving too much drink).
+Any resulting child (only one at a time is ever born) is effectively a Dwarf (of maximum Dwarish size and base Dwarvish lifespan only) with only one additional characteristic - they are themselves sterile.
 Such Dwarves will tend to throw themselves into the work of creating the best items of craft since they cannot have children.
-Only half-dwarves can become Spellsmiths who make magical items for the nobility.
+Only Half-Dwarves can become Spellsmiths who make magical items for the nobility.